 Merced is a larger medium-sized city located in the state of California.
 With a population of 82,436 people and 19 constituent neighborhoods, Merced is the 95th largest community in California.

-Merced is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Merced isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Merced are a mix of both white- and blue-collar jobs.
 Overall, Merced is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Merced who work in office and administrative support (13.50%), sales jobs (10.39%), and teaching (8.57%).
+There are especially a lot of people living in Merced who work in office and administrative support (13.42%), sales jobs (9.19%), and teaching (8.53%).

-The per capita income in Merced in 2010 was $17,623, which is low income relative to California and the nation.
-This equates to an annual income of $70,492 for a family of four.
+The per capita income in Merced in 2010 was $17,687, which is lower middle income relative to California, and low income relative to the rest of the US.
+This equates to an annual income of $70,748 for a family of four.
 However, Merced contains both very wealthy and poor people as well.
-Merced also has one of the higher rates of people living in poverty in the nation, with 30.78% of its population below the federal poverty line.
+Merced also has one of the higher rates of people living in poverty in the nation, with 31.89% of its population below the federal poverty line.

 Merced is an extremely ethnically-diverse city.
 The people who call Merced home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Merced, accounting for 50.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Merced residents report their race to be White, followed by Asian.
-Merced also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.80% of the city’s residents.
-Important ancestries of people in Merced include Irish, English, Italian, and Portuguese.
+Important ancestries of people in Merced include English, Irish, Italian, and Portuguese.

 The most common language spoken in Merced is English.
 Other important languages spoken here include Spanish and Miao/Hmong.